Yandex Cloud

 SolutionSolution

-1. Create an image from the disk of the required VM
+1. Create an image from the disk of the required VM.

-2. Add an IAM user to the cloud with the image you want to transfer;
+2. Add an IAM user to the cloud with the image you want to transfer.

 yc compute image create --name <new_image_name> \

---source-image-id <ID_of_original_image> \
+--source-image-id <original_image_ID> \

---cloud-id <ID_of_cloud_where_original_image_is_located>
+--cloud-id <original_image_home_cloud_ID>

-If you do not have the Yandex Cloud CLI yet, install and initialize it.
+If you do not have the Yandex Cloud CLI installed yet, install and initialize it.

-The folder specified when creating the CLI profile is used by default.
+By default, the CLI uses the folder specified when creating the profile.
 To change the default folder, use the yc config set folder-id <folder_ID> command.
-You can specify a different folder using the --folder-name or --folder-id parameter.
+You can also set a different folder for any specific command using the --folder-name or --folder-id parameter.

 1. Get a list of all VMs in the default folder: